 Basic database concepts, organization, and definitions; data and management systems; data description languages; logical and physical differences of database; indexed and multiple-key organization; relational database concepts and examples; and comparison of database systems.
-Prerequisite: CSCI 515 or consent of instructor.

 CSCI 527 - Advanced Databases

 Advanced Databases.
 Three semester hours.
 General theory, concept, and techniques related to allow students the design of intelligent databases will be discussed.
 Other topics to be covered include expert systems, neural networks, hypermedia, and text retrieval.
 A moderate-size semester project will be assigned to practice the design of an intelligent database.
 Prerequisite: CSCI 526.